Call (303) 775-3221 Free Estimate

 The capacity gap

 Many Ken Caryl homes from the 1980s were built with 100-amp service.
 Larger homes from the 1990s more commonly got 200 amps.
 If your home has 100-amp service, a modern household running central air, a full kitchen, a home office, and an EV charger can push past what it was designed for.
-A load calculation is the only way to know where you stand.
+An evaluation is the only way to know where you stand.

 The safety technology gap